 5. Long Pier Ice Cream: Geneva, NY

-We really packed a lot into this first trip and the kids were 5, 3, and 1.
+This was our first ever Mystery day and the kids were 5, 3, and 1.
+We really packed a lot into this first trip.
 Our driving accounted for afternoon naps too!!
 My favorite part of this trip was walking along the lake and finding an impromptu drum session.
 They had all sorts of instruments and invited our kids to join in!
 So much fun!!

 1. Olcott Beach Carousel Park